RSB Policy Internships

 “I feel I have had an extremely valuable internship experience.
 The science policy team are very supportive and helpful, and gave me lots of guidance while also letting me take control of my projects and express my own creativity.
 The whole of RSB are a great group of people and I felt included and part of the team from the start.
 I got to work on so many interesting projects with quite a broad subject range, I was never bored and got to explore subject areas I would not in my own research.
 I’ve learned a lot about policy, politics, and learned societies as well as improved and developed many skills (writing for lay people, interpersonal and teamwork skills, networking).
 I have had the chance to be creative in my work which I thoroughly enjoyed and will be seeking to do more of when I go back into my research.
 I also feel like I have made an impact and been a part of the team rather than a responsibility and I really appreciate that!”
 Susi Keane, 2020.

 “When I arrived at the RSB everyone was so welcoming, friendly and excited to hear all about my PhD.
 Everyone had come from such a diverse range of science backgrounds, with lots of different interests, so I was quickly refreshing my basic biology knowledge….
 It has opened my eyes to all the jobs that are being done to make science happen and be as effective as possible.
 I am thoroughly inspired”.
-Eleanor Smart, blogging in 2018.
+Eleanor Smart, 2018.

 Past interns have also cited their internship with us as invaluable for future career steps: